crowddynamics/crowddynamics/docs/source/sections/interactions.rst

 Interactions
 ============

-Interactions between agents are modeled using social and contact forces.
+Interaction between agents is modeled using social and contact forces.

 Social force
 ------------